 I have had many articles published in the Big Issue North magazine, where I have been fortunate to work under the direction of editor Kevin Gopal.
 With his help some of the campaigning articles I have written have made a positive difference to some people’s lives.

 Landworker magazine for Unite the Union is the oldest surviving trade union newspaper in the world and will celebrate its centenary in 2019.
 In 2005 I was paid for writing an article on how organophosphates in sheep dip had caused serious illnesses and deaths amongst many within the farming community.
 I have maintained my investigative work for the magazine since then.
 I have also written many articles for the Unite bi-monthly magazine, UNITEWorks, and the web based weekly digest of news titled unitelive.org I have been fortunate to work under the direction of Amanda Campbell, who has been a big help as I constantly seek to improve my writing skills.

 In 2013, I began working freelance under the direction of Unite Education director, Jim Mowatt, on two projects titled Book of the Month and Rebel Road, which have led to me speaking regularly to members attending Unite workplace representative education courses and branch meetings.
-The five booklets I have written for Unite Education can be downloaded free from the book section of this site.
+The five booklets I have written for Unite Education can be downloaded free from here.

 I enjoy public speaking – and answering questions afterwards – and I have spoken to a number of football supporters meetings about my published books and, in particular, about football prior to 1915.

-In 2014, I was the co-ordinator and co-author of a successful book on the 1984/85 Miners’ Strike and details of which appear elsewhere on this site.
+In 2014, I was the co-ordinator and co-author of a successful book on the 1984/85 Miners’ Strike and details of which appear here.